 Living three years in Sydney now, I finally found a free weekend to make my second visit to a nightclub.

 Nightclubs are weird.
 Both women and men spend many hours, if not days, preparing their outlook to simply impress a bunch of strangers.
-A guy from our company practically spent the whole evening trying to impress me with his drinking skill by indiscriminately engaging all kinds of alcohol and illustrating his past achievements with pictures.
+A guy from our company practically spent the whole evening trying to impress me with his drinking skill by indiscriminately engaging in all kinds of alcohol and illustrating his past achievements with pictures.

 As it turned out later, when we went to the dance floor, that guy’s act was the least weird thing that night.
-Men were making awkward attempts to bond and jumping around a hoping to get a woman’s attention.
+Men were making awkward attempts to bond and jumping around, hoping to get a woman’s attention.
 The funniest of all is a little tribal circle that exchange students and work colleagues tend to create.
 Why is it happening?

 Imagine that a manager at the company wants to pick the most productive guy for a job, a girl trying to pick the most devoted admirer for a boyfriend, or even a member of an admission committee that has to pick the ablest college applicants.